Server configuration

 Changing server settings

-To change any of the settings in /etc/zulip/settings.py
+To change any of the settings in /etc/zulip/settings.py, modify and save the

 file on your Zulip server, and restart the server with the following command: